 Team Science Awards are managed/supported by the Community and Collaboration Core.
 While many awards still go to individuals, advances in translational research are increasingly dependent on teams of individuals with different perspectives and skills working collaboratively towards a common goal.
 The concept of Team Science answers the question, “How do groups, particularly interdisciplinary groups, move through a process together?”
 Although seemingly simple, the field that studies the Science of Team Science has demonstrated that successfully conducting science in teams can be anything but.
 Thus, the goal of this award is to recognize the great work Johns Hopkins researchers have been doing as interdisciplinary teams and to highlight best practices and share lessons learned in Team Science.
-We expect this will be an annual award.
+This is an annual award.

 The selected research teams will:

-- Be featured at an ICTR Team Science event in which they will share their success and describe how they overcame challenges
+- Be featured at an ICTR Team Science event in which they will share their success and describe how they overcame challenges.

-- Have bragging rights for a year
+- Bragging rights for a year!

 Teams will be provided with a project-specific consultation by the ICTR Navigators to help identify how the ICTR can best support their research.